 You do, actually… and the good news: you already have it.
 You might realize that Wi-Fi is a form of radio broadcasting, and so are cell phones, cordless phones, and even some remote controls.
 Radio broadcasting is tightly regulated, and not only do the radio stations themselves need licenses, but the on-air personalities do to.
 How is it that you, who possess so much radio technology, get away without even a smidgen of responsibility to the FCC?

 Easy answer: The manufacturers do it for you.
 If you look at every gadget you own that potentially puts out radio waves, you will see that somewhere it carries an FCC ID number.
-That number (which ironically is usually made of letters) is actually the broadcast callsign of that particular thing.
+For example, take a look at the image above and you’ll see one.
+That number is actually the broadcast callsign of that particular thing.
+Ironically, it’s usually a string of letters, not a number.
 Each device you have is a miniature broadcast facility and each one is licensed.
 The manufacturer does all the paperwork so you don’t have to.